-Cameroon faced insecurity and terrorism of Al Qaeda in the Extreme-North province.
+Cameroon faced insecurity and terrorism of Boko Haram in the Extreme-North province.
 A population of approximately one million internally displaced persons from the Extreme-North and refugees from Central-African Republic is posing a heavy burden on the Eastern region.
 Mass movement of people and inadequate local health services in insecure and remote areas, cause widening disparities between the French-speaking and English-speaking parts of the nation.
 While health indicators are improving nation-wide, the same health indicators are becoming worse in these two regions, most importantly maternal mortality.

 Cordaid in Cameroon

 Cordaid has been active in the health sector in Cameroon for over 20 years.
 Initially with support to the Diocesan Health programs and civil society organizations, but gradually shifting to health system strengthening and sexual and reproductive health in particular.

 Cordaid was the first to introduce Result Based Financing (RBF) in the Diocese of Batouri in East Cameroon.
 We were contracted by the Ministry of Health to pilot RBF in the entire East Cameroon region, with support from the World Bank.
 We also supported a RBF pilot project in the Extreme-North region, implemented by APROSEN.